Potential HDR projects list

 Legal pluralism: law reform and development in plural legal regimes

 The issues raised by legal pluralism are diverse and wide ranging, and pose complex challenges for law reform and development.
-The topic explores in detail the uncertainties and tensions which arise between very different systems of law in practice.
-It will also examine the broader issues that occur from legal pluralism.
+The topic explores in detail the uncertainties and tensions which arise between very different systems of law in South Pacific Islands.
+It also encompasses the broader issues that arise within the sphere of South Pacific Law.

 For further information contact Professor Jennifer Corrin, e: j.corrin@law.uq.edu.au.